 Copy data from a source to a sink

-Ensure that the firewall rules are enabled properly on the corporate firewall, Windows firewall on the self-hosted integration runtime machine, and the data store itself.
-Enabling these rules allows the self-hosted integration runtime to connect to both source and sink successfully.
+Ensure that you properly enable firewall rules on the corporate firewall, the Windows firewall of the self-hosted integration runtime machine, and the data store itself.
+Enabling these rules lets the self-hosted integration runtime successfully connect to both source and sink.
 Enable rules for each data store that is involved in the copy operation.

-For example, to copy from an on-premises data store to an Azure SQL Database sink or an Azure SQL Data Warehouse sink, do the following steps:
+For example, to copy from an on-premises data store to a SQL Database sink or an Azure SQL Data Warehouse sink, take the following steps:

-- Allow outbound TCP communication on port 1433 for both Windows firewall and corporate firewall.
+- Allow outbound TCP communication on port 1433 for both the Windows firewall and the corporate firewall.

-- Configure the firewall settings of Azure SQL server to add the IP address of the self-hosted integration runtime machine to the list of allowed IP addresses.
+- Configure the firewall settings of the SQL database to add the IP address of the self-hosted integration runtime machine to the list of allowed IP addresses.

-If your firewall does not allow outbound port 1433, self-hosted integration runtime can't access Azure SQL directly.
-In this case, you may use Staged Copy to SQL Azure Database/ SQL Azure DW.
-In this scenario, you would only require HTTPS (port 443) for the data movement.
+If your firewall doesn't allow outbound port 1433, the self-hosted integration runtime can't access the SQL database directly.
+In this case, you can use a staged copy to SQL Database and SQL Data Warehouse.
+In this scenario, you require only HTTPS (port 443) for the data movement.

 Proxy server considerations

-Self-hosted integration runtime uses the proxy server to connect to the cloud service.
-Click Change link during initial setup.
-You see the proxy setting dialog.
+When configured, the self-hosted integration runtime uses the proxy server to connect to the cloud service's source and destination (which use the HTTP or HTTPS protocol).
+This is why you select Change link during initial setup.

 There are three configuration options:

-- Do not use proxy: Self-hosted integration runtime does not explicitly use any proxy to connect to cloud services.
+- Do not use proxy: The self-hosted integration runtime doesn't explicitly use any proxy to connect to cloud services.

-- Use system proxy: Self-hosted integration runtime uses the proxy setting that is configured in diahost.exe.config and diawp.exe.config.
-If no proxy is configured in diahost.exe.config and diawp.exe.config, self-hosted integration runtime connects to cloud service directly without going through proxy.
+- Use system proxy: The self-hosted integration runtime uses the proxy setting that is configured in diahost.exe.config and diawp.exe.config.
+If these files specify no proxy configuration, the self-hosted integration runtime connects to the cloud service directly without going through a proxy.

-- Use custom proxy: Configure the HTTP proxy setting to use for self-hosted integration runtime, instead of using configurations in diahost.exe.config and diawp.exe.config.
-Address and Port are required.
-User Name and Password are optional depending on your proxy’s authentication setting.
+- Use custom proxy: Configure the HTTP proxy setting to use for the self-hosted integration runtime, instead of using configurations in diahost.exe.config and diawp.exe.config.
+Address and Port values are required.
+User Name and Password values are optional, depending on your proxy’s authentication setting.
 All settings are encrypted with Windows DPAPI on the self-hosted integration runtime and stored locally on the machine.

-After self-hosted integration runtime has been successfully registered, if you want to view or update proxy settings, use Integration Runtime Configuration Manager.
+After you register the self-hosted integration runtime, if you want to view or update proxy settings, use Microsoft Integration Runtime Configuration Manager.

-- Click Change link in HTTP Proxy section to launch the Set HTTP Proxy dialog.
+- Under HTTP Proxy, select the Change link to open the Set HTTP Proxy dialog box.

-- After you click the Next button, you see a warning dialog asking for your permission to save the proxy setting and restart the Integration Runtime Host Service.
+- Select Next.
+You then see a warning that asks for your permission to save the proxy setting and restart the integration runtime host service.

-If you set up a proxy server with NTLM authentication, Integration runtime Host Service runs under the domain account.
-If you change the password for the domain account later, remember to update configuration settings for the service and restart it accordingly.
-Due to this requirement, we suggest you use a dedicated domain account to access the proxy server that does not require you to update the password frequently.
+If you set up a proxy server with NTLM authentication, the integration runtime host service runs under the domain account.
+If you later change the password for the domain account, remember to update the configuration settings for the service and restart the service.
+Because of this requirement, we suggest that you access the proxy server by using a dedicated domain account that doesn't require you to update the password frequently.

 Configure proxy server settings

-If you select Use system proxy setting for the HTTP proxy, self-hosted integration runtime uses the proxy setting in diahost.exe.config and diawp.exe.config.
-If no proxy is specified in diahost.exe.config and diawp.exe.config, self-hosted integration runtime connects to cloud service directly without going through proxy.
-The following procedure provides instructions for updating the diahost.exe.config file.
+If you select the Use system proxy option for the HTTP proxy, the self-hosted integration runtime uses the proxy settings in diahost.exe.config and diawp.exe.config.
+When these files specify no proxy, the self-hosted integration runtime connects to the cloud service directly without going through a proxy.
+The following procedure provides instructions for updating the diahost.exe.config file:

-- In File Explorer, make a safe copy of C:\Program Files\Microsoft Integration Runtime\3.0\Shared\diahost.exe.config to back up the original file.
+In File Explorer, make a safe copy of C:\Program Files\Microsoft Integration Runtime\3.0\Shared\diahost.exe.config as a backup of the original file.

 <system.net> <defaultProxy useDefaultCredentials="true" /> </system.net>